Marc Richards: Return to Northampton Town

 On 14 May 2014, Richards signed a three-year contract with Chris Wilder's Northampton Town after rejecting a new deal at Chesterfield.
 He said that he chose to stay in League Two because "I want to get as many promotions as I can before I hang my boots up".
 He enjoyed an excellent start to the 2014–15 campaign, going on a spell of seven goals in five games and winning a place on the Football League team of the week for his brace in a 2–0 win at Dagenham & Redbridge on 6 September.
 However, he was then sidelined with hamstring problems.
 He scored 18 goals in 36 appearances to finish as the "Cobblers" top-scorer in the 2014–15 season despite having two months out with an Achilles tear, and was voted as the club's Player of the Year.

 Northampton were promoted as champions in 2015–16 under manager Chris Wilder, giving Richards his second League Two title in three years.
 He finished as the club's top scorer with 18 goals in 37 appearances despite missing the second half of the season after undergoing surgery to correct another Achilles injury.
-Wilder stated that he believed Richards would have scored 30 goals during the campaign if he had not been sidelined with injury.
-Richards was reported to have advised chairman Kelvin Thomas to appoint Rob Page as Wilder's successor as manager in May 2016.
 He scored 13 goals in 46 appearances in the 2016–17 season and signed a new one-year contract in May 2017 after manager Justin Edinburgh described him as "a captain, a leader and someone who helps set the dressing room tone".
 However, he lost his first-team place under new manager Jimmy Floyd Hasselbaink and left the club by mutual consent on 15 January 2018.